theRealAph/ScopeLocals/README.md

            ...

-In this case `call()` is used instead of `run()` because the executed code needs to return a value.
-The `where` clause ensures that any method in the extent below `call()` which tries to `get()` the value for `PERMISSIONS` will see the reduced PermissionsImpl rather than the one set by the service request handler.
+In this case `call()` is used instead of `run()` because the executed code needs to return a value. `where()` ensures that any method in the extent below `call()` which tries to `get()` the value for `PERMISSIONS` will see the reduced PermissionsImpl rather than the one set by the `ServerFramework`.
 Passing on a different value to code executing in a nested extent as shown in the above example is referred to as *rebinding* the `ExtentLocal`.